usein-abilev/mic-audio-rack/README.md

 # MicAudioRack

-**MicAudioRack** is an open-source audio routing application written in modern C++ using the [JUCE](https://juce.com/) framework.
+**MicAudioRack** is an open-source audio routing application written in C++ using the [JUCE](https://juce.com/) framework.
 It allows users to route microphone input through a customizable chain of audio effects, including both VST3 plugins and built-in processors, and output the processed audio to any available device.

 ## Getting Started